Freeplay provides a powerful set of tools to help you monitor, analyze, and take action on your log data. These capabilities build on each other:

 Automatically execute evaluations on filtered completions.

-This allows you to run specific evals only on relevant subsets of your data, saving costs and focusing evaluation effort on what matters most.Choose which evaluation criteria to run and set your sampling frequency and limits.
-This is especially useful for running detailed or expensive evals only on completions that meet certain conditions.Example use case: Run detailed evals only on completions that already passed basic checks, or run specialized evals on specific use cases to understand nuanced quality metrics.
+This allows you to run specific evals only on relevant subsets of your data — saving costs and focusing evaluation effort on what matters most.Choose which evaluation criteria to run and set your sampling frequency and limits.
+This is especially useful for running detailed or expensive evals only on completions or traces that meet certain conditions.Example use case: Run detailed evals only on completions that already passed basic checks, or run specialized evals for specific use cases to understand nuanced quality metrics.

 Receive alerts when filtered conditions are met.